dleppik/FusionBloomFilter/README.md

 ![3D printed Tomato and Banana cards with Fruit and Veggie filters attached](docResources/FilteredItems.jpeg)

+## How do I run it in Fusion?

+Under "Scripts and Add-ins" (currently under the Utilities tab in Design mode) select "+" next to "My Scripts" to add the script.
+Then select it and hit "Run".

 [fruitAndVeggieFilter]: docResources/FruitsAndVeggies.jpeg "Two 3D printed Bloom filters consisting of a black square plastic punchcard labeled Veggies and Fruit"
 [pidgeonhole]: https://en.wikipedia.org/wiki/Pigeonhole_principle: